Shrey0702/BridgeLabs_2115000969/README.md

 * learned how to implement try catch to handle exception in different layers of our project
 * learned about different layers and it's functionality

+## 03-03-2025
+* started a new project named Greeting App
+* implements all HTTP methods